joshcrews/hash_to_html/README.md

 # HashToHtml

-Let's you call @my_hash.to_html in your views and prints out the contents to html with ul and li tags
+Let's you call my_hash.to_html in your views and prints out the contents to html with ul and li tags

 ## Installation